Sticky Pork Ribs

 - 8 garlic cloves, peeled

-- 15 cm (6 inch) piece of ginger, peeled & roughly chopped
+- 15 cm (6 inch) ginger, peeled and roughly chopped

 - 2 tablespoons sesame oil

-- 2 tablespoons Shaoxing rice wine or dry sherry
+- 2 tablespoons Shaoxing cooking wine, or dry sherry

 - 1 tablespoon dark soy sauce